sourcefuse/loopback4-microservice-catalog/services/search-service/README.md

 ```

-Also not if you are using  `postgres` datasource, you need to add the following function in you db -
+Also if you are using  `postgres` datasource, you need to add the following function in your db -

 ```
 CREATE OR REPLACE FUNCTION f_concat_ws(text, VARIADIC text[])